City of Trois-Rivières

 – Julien St-Laurent, Environmental specialist at City of Trois-Rivières

-Before the launch of the biological control program of biting insects, residents of Trois-Rivières were unable to enjoy summer evenings outdoors without being bothered by mosquitoes and black flies.
+Before the launch of the control program of biting insects, residents of Trois-Rivières were unable to enjoy summer evenings outdoors without being bothered by mosquitoes and black flies.
 Insect bites were common and represented a source of profound dissatisfaction.
 The City of Trois-Rivières decided to call upon GDG Environment to find a solution to this issue.

 From the initial mandate in 2008, the team of experts at GDG Environment mapped all the breeding grounds of biting insects in the area.
 The treatment operations were then planned and carried out.
 A biological larvicide, known as Bti, was applied in the spring to all treatment locations previously identified in order to control the mosquito and black fly populations.
 Bti acts during the earliest stages of the life cycles of biting insects, which explains its efficiency.
 In addition, Bti does not cause any harm to the environment.